Support Afghan Refugees Resettling in the DMV Area

 4425 Brookfield Corporate Drive Ste.
 600 Chantilly, Virginia 20151

 AYRF has been acquiring donations to assist Afghan refugees in the Northern Virginia area.
-If you wish you may donate items or volunteer to help sort and process donations.
+If you wish you may donate items.

 ECDC African Community Center DC Metro – Helping Resettle Afghan Refugees